Vanessaxb/Memory-Game/README.md

 This is a Kid's Memory game, built using the DOM.

 How is the game played?
 The player selects the first card, the card flipps.
-When the second card is selected(and it flipps), if they match: cards keep being flipped.
+When the second card is selected, if they match: cards keep being flipped.
 If cards don't match, they will both flip back.
 Player keeps selecting cards, two by two, either until all cards are selected or time runs out.

 ## Characteristics